zhuxiaoyu1019/google-library-frontend/README.md

 ## Installation

+ - The appliaction is supported by [google-library-backend repository](https://github.com/zhuxiaoyu1019/google-library-frontend.git)
-To install necessary dependencies, run the following command:
+ - To install necessary dependencies, run the following command:

       npm i